5 Geodata products

 5.4.3 Farmland diversity

-A grid with a cell size of 10 m covering the entire territory of Latvia.
-It contains the following values, in order of hierarchy:
+A grid with a cell size of 10 m covers the entire territory of Latvia.
+It contains the following values, listed in order of hierarchy:

 Code